During droughts, water managers have questions such as

 These questions and others related to the statistical properties of rainfall can be answered using a technique called Regional Frequency Analysis, using a statistical method called L-moments.
 Using L-moments, all data from all sites within a particular region, regardless of missing data and varying record length, can be combined to make estimates of rainfall intensity and frequency at a specific location within that region.

-- The frequency of droughts is presented as a set of maps with return periods associated to drought intensities, which are expressed as precipitation deficits;
+- The frequency of droughts is presented as a set of maps with return periods associated with drought intensities, which are expressed as precipitation deficits;

 - The minimum expected rainfall amount associated to a certain return period; and